PHOTOX/ABIN/CONTRIBUTING.md

 Here's a quick summary of our code style that we try to adhere to:

  - use `implicit none` everywhere, no exceptions!
+   This is enforced by default via the `-fimplicit-none` compiler flag.
  - each function/subroutine argument should have the intent attribute.
- - use `REAL(DP)` for real numbers, the `DP` constant indicating the kind (precision) is defined in `modules.F90`
+ - use `real(DP)` for real numbers, the `DP` constant indicating the kind (precision) is defined in `modules.F90`
- - variables and subroutines in modules should be private by default, use `private` attribute,e.g.
+ - variables and subroutines in modules should be private by default, use `private` attribute:
 ```fortran
 module mod_my_module
    private